isomerpages/moe-temasekpri/_departments/InfoComm Technology.md

-Based on the three Cyber Wellness principles of respect for self & others, safe & responsible use and positive peer influence, students have the opportunity to develop these knowledge and skills through the school’s integrated Cyber Wellness programme for all students.
+Based on the three Cyber Wellness principles of respect for self &amp; others, safe &amp; responsible use and positive peer influence, students have the opportunity to develop these knowledge and skills through the school’s integrated Cyber Wellness programme for all students.&nbsp;

 The Cyber Wellness (CW) curriculum aims to equip students with life-long social-emotional competencies and sound values so that they can become safe, respectful and responsible users of Information and Communication Technology (ICT).